 Simple English definitions for legal terms

-Read a random definition: sell order
+Read a random definition: person of incidence

 State-Compulsion Test: A rule in civil-rights law that says a state is responsible for discrimination committed by a private party who is following state law.
 For example, if a restaurant owner is required by state law to refuse service to minorities, the state can be held responsible for the discrimination.
 This rule is also known as the symbiotic-relationship test or nexus test.